 - The driver lost control of the truck due to the high speed, mechanical failures, road holes, bad weather, cargo shifts, and other unfortunate occurrences.
-This happens in 29% of all truck accidents, and truck accident lawyers try to prove it by interrogating witnesses, requesting technical expertise, or investigating the scene of the accident.
+This happens in 29% of all truck accidents, and lawyers try to prove it by interrogating witnesses, requesting technical expertise, or investigating the scene of the accident.

 - The driver rear-ended the vehicle in front of them.
 It happens in 22% of all truck accidents, as some truck drivers are aggressive, drive at high speeds, fail to keep a safe distance from the cars in front of them, fall asleep behind the wheel, or divert their attention from the road to their smartphone.

-As an experienced truck accident lawyer already knows, fatigue is the main cause of truck drivers’ mistakes in traffic.
-Truck drivers have to cover long routes, sometimes in record time, and sleeping in improper conditions.
+As an experienced truck accident lawyer in Roswell, GA already knows, fatigue is the main cause of truck drivers’ mistakes in traffic.
+Truck drivers have to cover long routes, sometimes in record time, and sleep in improper conditions.
 They rarely get the rest they need, so fatigue steps in causes drivers to:

 - Fall asleep at the wheel

 - Suffer a heart attack or a seizure